drewpyun/MQTT-SFTP/README.md

 `sudo systemctl restart sshd`
 Test the PKI implementation by SSH from the IoT device to the SFTP server:
 `ssh -i ~/.ssh/id_rsa_iot test@serverIP`
+Test the PKI implementation by running the `SFTP-PKI-TEST.py` file in the test subdirectory.

 ## Issues
 If you have any Permission denied messages when moving/sending/copying files, make sure the directories and files have proper permissions.
 Permissions can be changed with chmod `chmod -v -r 755 ./fileOrdirectory` for example.